- Collector Car Transport Services

 The cost of transporting a collector car

 Price is a major concern when seeking services from any company.
 However, basing your choice on price alone in collector car transport is wrong.
 You should not expect the price of transporting a collector to match the price of transporting a normal car.
 The price is higher due to the employment of specialized equipment and the safety precautions required.
-Contact this shipping company for a free a free and comprehensive classic car shipping quote.
+Contact this shipping company for a free and comprehensive classic car shipping quote.

 The first safety precaution any collector car owner should consider is enclosed transport.
 The car is loaded in a closed container protecting it from damages that can be caused by the wind, rain, extreme sunlight, and road debris.